fabriceyopa/express-typescript-skeleton/README.md

 ```

-This command will create a process "ejara_api".
+This command will create a process "api".
 The process node can be change on package.json file.

 # Project structure 🏗